gold-silver-copper/botanical-latin/Readme.md

     println!("{:#?}", complex);
     //Output: "lorica manica hamata grandi"

-    // To conjugate a noun by itself use the noun() function from the inflector, it output a tuple that contains the inflected string as the first(0th) element, and the Gender as the second element let noun = inflector.noun("agricola", &Case::Acc, &Number::Plural);
+    // To conjugate a noun by itself use the noun() function from the inflector,
+    // it outputs a tuple that contains the inflected string as the first(0th) element, and the Gender as the second element let noun = inflector.noun("agricola", &Case::Acc, &Number::Plural);
     println!("{:#?}", noun.0);
     //Output: "agricolas"

     //Adjectives are similar to nouns, but require an additional Gender argument.
-Returns an inflected String let adj = inflector.adjective("integer", &Case::Nom, &Number::Singular,&Gender::Feminine);
+Returns an inflected String let adj = inflector.adjective("integer", &Case::Nom, &Number::Singular, &Gender::Feminine);
     println!("{:#?}", adj);
     //Output: "integra"

     //You can guess nouns and adjectives without instantiating the conjugator with dictionaries if you so desire.
-But instantiating with the csv dictionaries gives a superior result. let guessed_adjective = Latin::guess_adjective("schoenoides", &Case::Gen, &Number::Plural, &Gender::Feminine);
+    // But instantiating with the csv dictionaries gives a superior result. let guessed_adjective = Latin::guess_adjective(
+        "schoenoides",
+        &Case::Gen,
+        &Number::Plural,
+        &Gender::Feminine,
+    );
     println!("{:#?}", guessed_adjective);
     // Output: "schoenoidum"